 Barnwell School is committed to providing a caring, friendly and safe and secure environment for all of our children so they can learn in a relaxed and secure atmosphere, without anxiety.

-Please refer to the Barnwell School Climate for Learning policy.
+Please refer to the Barnwell School Emotional Wellbeing and behaviour policy.